Virgin goddess: Hestia and Vesta

 In Greek myth, Hestia was one of the six children of Cronus and Rhea, the first of their three daughters, and thus the eldest of the twelve Olympians.
 (Note: In later traditions, Hestia tends to be replaced by Dionysus among the twelve Olympians, although she remains the daughter of Cronus and Rhea, and goddess of the hearth.)
 She was the elder sister of Zeus, Poseidon, Hades, Hera, and Demeter, and was revered as goddess of the hearth and of domestic life.
 She was courted by both Poseidon and Apollo, but rejected them, and swore a vow of perpetual virginity by her brother, Zeus, who bestowed upon her a share in the honour of all temples.

 The Romans identified Hestia with Vesta, who was likewise regarded as goddess of the hearth and hospitality.
-Her worship is said to have predated the foundation of Rome, and her temple stood in the forum, between the Capitoline and Palatine Hills.
+Her worship is said to have predated the foundation of Rome, and her temple stood in the Roman Forum, between the Capitoline and Palatine Hills.
 It was tended by the Vestal Virgins, a college of priestesses said to have been instituted by Numa Pompilius, the second King of Rome.
 Like the goddess herself, the Vestals swore an oath of celibacy, which they were obliged to keep for the duration of their service, a term of thirty years, although they were free to marry afterward.
 The breaking of this vow was considered a greater offense than mere dereliction of duty; a Vestal who negligently allowed the sacred flame to be extinguished would be scourged, but one who violated her vow of celibacy would be punished by death, usually by being entombed alive in an underground chamber inside the Colline Gate.